Bill and Bessie Too prepare to head south

 of Lachalung La (5060 m) and Nakli La (4900 m).
 The tent camp of Sarchu,

-where we would spend the night, lies at the base of the mountain in the distance .
+where I would spend the night, lies at the base of the mountain in the distance .

 Bill Weir and "Bessie Too the Bicycle" catch their